civetweb defaults to libssl.so and libcrypto.so when versions not passed

 The libssl.so and libcrypto.so symlinks will be present if the openssl devel package is installed, BTW, but I'm guessing requiring this is undesirable.

-#5 Updated by Russell Islam 8 months ago
+#5 Updated by Russell Islam over 6 years ago

 Any idea on the flowing bug?